mondoohq/docs/docs/platform/start/organize/workspaces.md

 ![Mondoo workspace overview](/img/platform/start/workspace-dash.png)

+To find an asset in the workspace type characters in the **Search in Workspace** bar at the top-right corner of the page.
+To learn about searching in Mondoo, read [Search Your Inventory](/platform/intel/search/).

+To see all the cases in the workspace, select **Cases** in the side navigation bar.
+To learn about cases in Mondoo, read [Track and Fix Findings with Cases and Your Ticket System](/platform/cases/overview/).

 ## Manage workspaces

 You can change the query that defines the assets in a workspace.
 You can also delete a workspace.